zahraghh/Two_Stage_SP/README.md

 ```
 pip install -e /path/to/package
 ```

+To use this repository, you should directly compile "main_two_stage_SP.py" code in "Framework Test_University of Utah" folder".

 Have a look at "Framework Test_University of Utah" folder.
 Four files are needed to succesfully compile the "main_two_stage_SP.py" code:
 - "Energy Components" folder containing energy components charectristics
 - "editable_values.csv' file containing variable inputs of the package